-AMD Ryzen: Specs and performance revealed on new Zen chips
+AMD Ryzen: Specs analysis, rumours and release date window

 Related: Best CPU coolers

-With the desktop part set to launch in Q1 this year, AMD has revealed some much-needed detail on the highest-end Ryzen chip component: it will be a 3.4GHz+ chip with eight cores (16 threads), and 4MB of L2 and 16MB of L3 cache.
+With the desktop part set to launch in the first quarter of this year, AMD has revealed some much-needed detail on the highest-end Ryzen chip component.
+It will be a 3.4GHz+ chip with eight cores (16 threads), and 4MB of L2 and 16MB of L3 cache.

 Most importantly, we finally have the name of the new desktop processor: Ryzen.
 According to AMD, it wanted a name that linked to the Zen codename and showed that the company had a new horizon.
-Personally, I think it sounds a little more like a rubbish Street Fighter character, which isn't to say that I don't like it.
+Personally, I think it sounds a little more like a Street Fighter character, which isn't to say that I don't like it.

 Related: What's the difference between Intel Core i3, i5 and i7 processors?